Nigeria-Japan annual trade now stands at N7.6trn – The Sun Nigeria

 Mr. Matsunaga Kazuyoshi also promised to broker greater partnership between the NPA and the Japan External Trade Office (JETRO).

-“the current trade volume between both countries has now risen to $ 10bn annually” he added.
+“The current trade volume between both countries has now risen to $ 10bn annually” he said.

-Responding, Mohammed Bello Koko said, “given the national exigency of strengthening the value of the Naira, we are keen on growing the export value of the growth in trade figures between Nigeria and Japan.
+Responding, Bello-Koko said, “Given the national exigency of strengthening the value of the naira, we are keen on growing the export value of the growth in trade figures between Nigeria and Japan.”

 “We have new initiatives and offerings in place to support Nigerian exports and exporters, which we invite the global Japanese community to explore”.